 We never thought this great pasta spot would serve fried chicken, but here we are.
 And now this Nashville hot chicken sandwich (available at both West Seattle and Eastlake locations) is going to be our go-to order even over a bowl of their excellent cacio e pepe.
-The dredge is crunchy but brittle enough to let the chicken shine, the cayenne glaze is just as smoky as it is hot, and the squishy sesame seed bun soaks up the spices like a sponge without being too greasy.
+The dredge is crunchy but brittle enough to share the spotlight with the chicken, the cayenne glaze is just as smoky as it is hot, and the squishy sesame seed bun soaks up the spices like a sponge without being too greasy.
 Paired with a simply-seasoned aioli and tangy pickles, this our favorite spicy sandwich of the bunch.

 “And though she be but little, she is fierce.”
 We’re pretty sure Shakespeare penned this not while writing A Midsummer Night’s Dream, but rather after time-traveling to 2020 and eating the buttermilk-marinated chicken sandwich from L’Oursin’s counter pop-up, Old Scratch.
 The whole thing fits nicely in the palm of your hand, but what it lacks in size, it makes up for in flavor.
 The chicken thigh here is thin but still perfectly juicy, with a breading that reminds us of Italian-seasoned breadcrumbs.
 Between that, bread and butter pickles, and creamy slaw all on a potato roll, it’s an excellent lunch that’s a little lighter, unlike some of the monstrous beasts on this list.